clj-pdf/clj-pdf/README.md

 * :x-label     - only used for line and bar charts
 * :y-label     - only used for line and bar charts
 * :time-series - only used in line chart
+* :time-format - can optionally be used with time-series to provide custom date formatting
 * :title

 #### bar chart